peterkuma/masters-thesis/chapters/04_acraneb.md

 - broadband model based (two bands: shortwave and longwave)
 - adding method for flux computation

-ACRANEB is currently used operatively in the NWP model ALADIN/ALARO of the RC LACE[^rc-lace] community.
+ACRANEB2 is currently used operatively in the NWP model ALADIN/ALARO of the RC LACE[^rc-lace] community.
 Work on version 2 of ACRANEB commenced in 2011, and this text incorporates the recent developments.